PjDeVo/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adative website is built in such a way that the content adjusts to the side of the page but stays the same.
+In other words, picture a nav bar, where the content just continiously gets smaller and smaller to fit the screen the smaller it gets.
+A Responsive side has something we call "break points" Where at a certain pixel size the site or application will respond and adjust to a different state to look appropriate.

 2. Describe what it means to be mobile first vs desktop first.
+   Desktop first is when a site is built to look clean for the desktop size applicaton first.
+Where a mobile first site is built to look clean and adapts the larger it gets.
+Mobile first is considered best practice.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+The rem units are then in incriments of 10.
+1 rem is 10 px 2 is 20, 2.5 is 25 so on and so on.
+It makes it easier to make your site responsize and it's also easier to adjust if need be at any time.

 4. How would you describe preprocessing to someone new to CSS?
+   Whenever you write css code you are instructing your html based on a set of rules that you envoke using CSS to look a certain way and do a certain thing.
+Pre-Processors basically have those rules and also add other features in that can enhance those rules, make them easier to read, combine them in some cases, and even add new rules that you can advantage of to make your code easier to write/read.
+Your pre-processor then takes everything you've written that isn't directly css code, processes it as css, and spits it into your css file styling your page accordingly.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+   I love love love nesting.
+It makes code so much easier to read/write.
+   Parametric mixins can be a bit troublesome for me, but I'm fairly comfortable with paramaters in JS, so I know it's just a matter of getting comfortable using CSS styles as arguments,

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.
+Skipping this section _will_ prevent you from passing this challenge.

 ## Project Set Up